dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Informal History of Physics - YouTube-source.md

  the wave function is kind of related to the probability that the electron will

  be doing this thing or that thing um

  and there was a one interpretation of quantum mechanics which are emerge around the same time was

- okay just think of it as the wave function

- which is a function of complex function real

- imaginary parts that you can work out the probability when you actually say

- you want to know what happened in the atom you can

- just say i'm going to measure it and then

- what

- happened will be governed by a probability

- that is the modulus squared of the wave function

- and that was kind of the the interpretation

-# Chapter 9

- and there was a one interpretation of quantum mechanics which are emerge around the same time was